-- 734. A biased coin is tossed six times.
+A biased coin is tossed six times.
 The coin is such that the ratio of the likelihood of the tail to the head occurring is 1:2.
-Determine the probability of getting: - a) At least 5 heads. - b) Between 1 and 3 tails. - The probability that a person vaccinated against COVID-19 falls sick is0.4. if a group of 25 persons are checked at random, find the probability that not more than 20 patients are found to be vaccinated.
+Determine the probability of getting:

+- a) At least 5 heads. - b) Between 1 and 3 tails.

+The probability that a person vaccinated against COVID-19 falls sick is0.4. if a group of 25 persons are checked at random, find the probability that not more than 20 patients are found to be vaccinated.

-- 736. A die is tossed 15 times and the probability of getting a four on any one toss is 0.25.
-Estimate the probability of getting; - a) between 3 and 8 fours. - b) at most 7 fours. - 737.
+between 3 and 8 fours. a) b) at most 7 fours.
 Three fair tetrahedral, dice are tossed at once.
-If x is the number of times the figure 4 appears at the bottom, find the standard deviation of x. - A hotel has 50 single rooms, 16 of which are on the ground floor.
-The hotel offers guests a choice of full English breakfast, a continental breakfast or no breakfast.
+If x is the number of 737. times the figure 4 appears at the bottom, find the standard deviation of х.
+A hotel has 50 single rooms, 16 of which are on the ground floor.
+The 738. hotel offers guests a choice of full English breakfast, a continental breakfast or no breakfast.
 The probabilities of these choices being made are 0.45, 0.25 and 0.30 respectively.
-It may be assumed that the choice of breakfast is independent from guest to guest. - a) On a particular morning there are 16 guests, each occupying a single room on the ground floor.
-Calculate the probability that exactly 5 of these guests require a full English breakfast. - b) On a particular morning when there are 50 guests, each occupying a single room, determine the probability that; - c. at most 12 of these guests require a continental breakfast. - d) more than 10 but fewer than 20 of these guests require no breakfast. - 739.
-In any trial, the probability that a head occurs when a coin is tossed is three times the probability that a tail occurs.
-The coin is tossed 15 times, calculate the probability that a head will occur at least 7 times. - 740.
-The probability that a marksman aims and hits a target with a single shot is 0.4. if the marksman is given 25 bullets, find the probability that he hits the target: - a) exactly 8 times, - b) between 9 and 15 times inclusive. - 741.
-A biased coin is tossed 12 times, the coin is such that the ratio of the head to the tail to land on top is 1:3.
-Find the probability of getting; - a) at most 4 heads. - b) between 6 and 10 heads. - 742.
+It may be assumed that the choice of breakfast is independent from guest to guest.
+On a particular morning there are 16 guests, each occupying a a) single room on the ground floor.
+Calculate the probability that exactly 5 of these guests require a full English breakfast.
+On a particular morning when there are 50 guests, each b) occupying a single room, determine the probability that; C. at most 12 of these guests require a continental breakfast. d) more than 10 but fewer than 20 of these guests require no breakfast.
+739. In any trial, the probability that a head occurs when a coin is tossed is three times the probability that a tail occurs.
+The coin is tossed 15 times, calculate the probability that a head will occur at least 7 times.
+The probability that a marksman aims and hits a target with a single 740. shot is 0.4. if the marksman is given 25 bullets, find the probability that he hits the target: exactly 8 times, a) between 9 and 15 times inclusive. b) A biased coin is tossed 12 times, the coin is such that the ratio of the 741. head to the tail to land on top is 1:3.
+Find the probability of getting; at most 4 heads. a) between 6 and 10 heads. b) 742.
 A batch of 10 nails is drawn from a machine output of which is 40% defective.
-Find the probability that the batch contains; - a) No defective nails, - b) More than five defective nails. - 743.
-In a certain paper, there are 8 questions each of which has five suggested answers with only one of them correct.
-If a candidate answers all the questions by guess work such that she is equally likely to chose any of the five alternatives, Find;
+Find the probability that the batch contains; a) No defective nails. b) More than five defective nails.